 The Cathedral community takes seriously the commandment of Jesus that we should love our neighbour as ourselves.
-We can do this only because of the generous giving of our members.
+We can do this only because our members give generously of their time and money.

-During the current crisis, we have reached out by giving vital funds to Gibraltar's Care Agency, and we have donated money to the local branch of St John's Ambulance so that they can safely deliver meals to elderly people cut off from other support.
+During the coronavirus crisis last year, we gave vital funds to Gibraltar's Care Agency, and we donated money to the local branch of St John's Ambulance so that they could safely deliver meals to elderly people cut off from other support.

-Across the border in La Linea we have given help to the charity Nuevo Hogar Betania which works with diverse groups of disadvantaged people.
-Over the last year we have supported the construction of new accommodation for the rehabilitation of the homeless, and during the current crisis we have made donations towards their nutrition programme.
+Across the border in La Linea we have helped the charity Nuevo Hogar Betania which works with diverse groups of disadvantaged people.
+Last year we supported the construction of new accommodation for the rehabilitation of the homeless, and during the pandemic we made donations towards their nutrition programme.

 Outside the new block

-Looking further afield, we have funded the construction of a new classroom for a school run by the Episcopal Church of Sudan, in the northern city of Omdurman.
-The government here has ruled that girls and boys should be taught separately, so schools that want to educate both need more classrooms.
+In 2020 we funded the construction of a new classroom for a school in the northern city of Omdurman.
+The government there had ruled that girls and boys should be taught separately, so schools that wanted to educate both needed more classrooms.

-In August we were pleased to send financial help to our partner diocese in Peru,to help them through their particular difficulties with covid-10 pandemic.
+In August 2020 and again early this year we were pleased to send financial help to through their particular difficulties with covid-19 pandemic.
 Their cathedral has a website here.

-If you feel inspired to make a donation yourself, go our giving page.
+If you feel inspired to make a donation yourself, go to our giving page.